sansinghsanjay/udacity_self_driving_car_lane_detection/README.md

 <img src="https://github.com/sansinghsanjay/udacity_self_driving_car_lane_detection/blob/master/sample_input_output/sample_output.gif">
 </p>

+## Introduction
+This project is for detecting lanes on road for self driving car.
+Above GIF images are showing the sample input and output of this project.

 ## Finding Lane Lines on the Road

 1. Follow is the flow of program for detection of lane lines on road: